 Rooftop Movies is an open-air cinema experience like no other, located six levels above the ground in the heart of Northbridge.
-Their program features a diverse range of films both new and old, showcasing everything from 10 Things I hate About You to Radioactive.
+Their program features a diverse range of films both new and old, showcasing everything from 10 Things I hate About You to Don’t Worry Darling.
 Many screenings sell out well in advance.
 Book your tickets from here.

 Photo by Ranson Media

 68 Roe St, Perth

 If you’re on a budget, you can still enjoy movies under the stars!
 After a two year hiatus, Northbridge Piazza have launched into their new summer season of cinema, with a free program of movies for big and little kids alike.
 Head there on the weekend for family-friendly favourites, or make it a Wednesday date night with a meal from one of the surrounding Northbridge eateries!

 Corner of Lake and James Street, Northbridge

 Take a trip back in time and visit one of the last remaining Drive-Ins in all of Australia – something that’s become incredibly useful in these COVID-19 times!
 Galaxy Drive-In is open all year round and offers $22 per-car movies on Tuesdays, along with showing movies on Friday, Saturday and Sunday nights.

 157-167 Goolelal Dr, Kingsley